Cannone da 90/53: Naval version

 This system has been described as too advanced and ahead of its day, and, while ballistically the gun had good performance, the mountings proved delicate.
 In the Andrea Doria-class battleships the electrical RPC motors were removed in 1942 because of water damage; on the Littorio-class battleships, where the mountings were placed higher, the RPC was retained.
 Early rounds tended to be flawed and fragment into very small pieces, reducing their effectiveness, although improved rounds were issued during the war.

-After the war, the twelve 90/53 guns from the Italian battleship Vittorio Veneto were assigned to Yugoslavia as a part of war reparations.
-They were mounted on a coastal artillery battery on island Žirje off Šibenik as a part of the Cold War defense strategy.
+Croatian sources claim that after the war, the twelve 90/50 guns from the Italian battleship were assigned to Yugoslavia as a part of war reparations.
+They were mounted on two six-gun coastal artillery batteries on Žirje island, off Šibenik, as a part of the Cold War defense strategy.
 These guns saw action in September 1991 during the Croatian War of Independence, deterring the Yugoslav People's Army assault on Šibenik and blocking 34 Yugoslav Navy's patrol boats and minesweepers which were later captured by Croatian forces in the inner harbor.